 This kind of approach to the understanding and intervention towards the current global financial crisis is based on the following theoretical and methodological premises:

-- the constructivist perspective to the study of the current financial crisis from a (Abdelal et al. 2010, Chwieroth et al. 2010, Fuchs & Graf 2010, Schulz & Raupp 2009, Ruggie 1998), developed within the research field of the International Political Economy, which aims to demonstrate the social nature of the crisis, produced by ongoing processes of social practice and interactions.
+- the constructivist perspective to the study of the current financial crisis (Abdelal et al. 2010, Chwieroth et al. 2010, Fuchs & Graf 2010, Schulz & Raupp 2009, Ruggie 1998), developed within the research field of the International Political Economy, which aims to demonstrate the social nature of the crisis, produced by ongoing processes of social practice and interactions.

 - the literature regarding the causes of the current financial crisis and the relevant policy responses of governments (Krugman 2011, Ougaard & Leander 2010, Semmler & Young 2010, Spence 2011, Stiglitz 2010, Wallerstein 2009), which reveals the cultural dominance of the economic paradigm of growth in the analysis of the recession event.

 - the critical approaches to the growth paradigm that highlights its ecological and social limits and proposes alternative models of development, based on the drastic change of the lifestyles that characterize the capitalist economy and the consumer society (Castoriadis 2005, Hirsch 1977, Latouche 2004, Martinez-Alier 2002, Rist 1996, Sachs 1994).

 - the media studies and mass communication theories that draw attention to the influence of mass media on the social perception of reality and its subjective meanings, by focusing the public’s attention on specific topics and providing related interpretative patterns (Downing 2004, Kolker 2009, McCombs 2004, Hjarvard 2008, Rayner et al. 2004).